hlnicholls/PhD-Thesis/Chapter2/README.md

 EDA for the 4-label dataset was also explored [here](https://github.com/hlnicholls/PhD-Thesis/tree/main/Chapter2/BP%20GWAS%20EDA/4%20label) with again 0.9 correlation providing the best ML to be the selected feature cleaning method.

-The feature selection, which in itself required embedded ML using BorutaShap, is further explored in chapter 3 (can can be found [here])(https://github.com/hlnicholls/PhD-Thesis/blob/main/Chapter3/3%20label/correlation09/Feature_Imputation_and_Selection_BorutaShap.ipynb) ).
+The feature selection, which in itself required embedded ML using BorutaShap, is further explored in chapter 3 and can can be found [here](https://github.com/hlnicholls/PhD-Thesis/blob/main/Chapter3/3%20label/correlation09/Feature_Imputation_and_Selection_BorutaShap.ipynb).
 However, the selected features were explored on EDA presented here in chapter 2 in the ```EDA-training-data-3l.ipynb``` and ```EDA-training-data-4l.ipynb```scripts.

 # References
 1. Evangelou, E., Warren, H.R., Mosen-Ansorena, D. et al. Genetic analysis of over 1 million people identifies 535 new loci associated with blood pressure traits.
 Nat Genet 50, 1412–1425 (2018). https://doi.org/10.1038/s41588-018-0205-x